repengine/pulse/docs/sprint0_module_analysis/intelligence_worldstate_loader_py.md

     *   Handles exceptions during processing by printing a message and re-raising the exception.
     *   Returns the populated `WorldState` object.

-Both functions perform local imports of `Variables`, `SymbolicOverlays`, and `CapitalExposure` from `simulation_engine.worldstate` to aid type checking and construction.
+Both functions perform local imports of `Variables`, `SymbolicOverlays`, and `CapitalExposure` from `engine.worldstate` to aid type checking and construction.

 ## 10. Naming Conventions